JorjaFox/website/_posts-old-blog/2012-12-23-laura-sidle.md

     - spoilers
 ---

 First we found out <a href="https://jorjafox.net/2012/season-13-sara-spoilers/">Sara would be suspected of murder</a>.
 And finally we had some confirmation that <a href="https://jorjafox.net/2012/forget-me-not-update/">her mother was showing up</a>.
-Personally I was starting to consider maybe the world <em>was</em> ending.
+Personally I was starting to consider maybe the world _was_ ending.

 So here's the question for the end of 2012.
 Who should play Laura Sidle?
 I listened to your comments, tweets, FB remarks, and emails, and here's the unscientific top four contestants!